hjjg200/go-jsoncfg/README.md

 Package jsoncfg provides utility functions for configuration files in json encoding.

-This package is not at the final version at the moment; function names are liable to change; forking is recommended.
+This package is not at the final version at the moment; function names are liable to change.

-## Example
+## Examples

 ### Fallback for Missing Members